Best credit cards for extended warranty

 If you max out the card’s statement credits (up to $500) and only get value from the intro bonus ($1,200 based on our Amex points value), you should still get $1,150 in value the first year.

-Best Amex card for dining purchases
+Best Amex card for dining purchases at restaurants

 In addition, the card offers extended-warranty coverage on eligible purchases.
 Amex will match a manufacturer’s warranty of one year or less and extend a manufacturer’s warranty of two to five years by one year.
 Again, a valuable benefit that can really come in handy when you’re making an expensive purchase.